-It will be up to the individual to demonstrate to the person who supervises their practical experience that they have acquired a reasonable level of these skills as part of gaining the technical competencies set out in each of the practical experience components.
+It will be up to the individual to demonstrate to the person who supervises their practical experience that they have acquired a reasonable level of these skills within a framework of sound professional values, as part of gaining the technical competencies set out in each of the practical experience components.
 These generic competencies are not tasks in themselves but by-products of gaining in maturity and experience while performing their work.